Shepton Mallet: History

-Etymology
+Toponymy

 The name Shepton derives from the Old English scoep and tun, meaning "sheep farm"; the Domesday Book of 1086 records a settlement known as Sceaptun in the hundred of Whitstone.
 The current spelling is recorded at least as far back as 1496, in a letter from Henry VII.
 The second part of the name derives from that of the Norman family of Malet.
 Gilbert Malet, son of William Malet, Honour of Eye, held a lease from Glastonbury Abbey around 1100.
 The second letter "l" appears to have been added to the spelling in the 16th century.

 Prehistoric settlement

 Archaeological investigations have found evidence of prehistoric activity in the Shepton Mallet area, with large amounts of Neolithic flint and some pottery fragments of the late Neolithic period.
 Two barrows on Barren Down, to the north of the town centre, contained cremation burials from the Bronze Age; another Bronze Age burial site contained a skeleton and some pottery.
 The remains of Iron Age roundhouses and artefacts such as quernstones and beads were found at Cannard's Grave, as was a probable Iron Age farming settlement at Field Farm.
 Nearby countryside provides evidence of Iron Age cave dwellings in Ham Woods to the north-west, and several burial mounds at Beacon Hill, a short distance to the north.